Church of Scotland – Ayton and District Churches

 On 1st January 2016 the three linked congregations of Ayton & Burnmouth, Foulden & Mordington and Grantshouse, Houndwood & Reston united to form Ayton and District Churches.

-Session Clerk – Bill Stewart
+Session Clerk – Vacant

 Treasurer – Mr Bob Kay